 In this section

 Endotracheal intubation prevents the cough reflex and interferes with normal muco-ciliary function, therefore increasing airway secretion production and decreasing the ability to clear secretions.
 Endotracheal tube (ETT) suction is necessary to clear secretions and to maintain airway patency, and to therefore optimise oxygenation and ventilation in a ventilated patient.
 ETT suction is a common procedure carried out on intubated infants.
 The goal of ETT suction should be to maximise the amount of secretions removed with minimal adverse effects associated with the procedure.
-The aim of the guideline is to outline the principles of management for infants requiring ETT suction for clinicians on the Neonatal Unit at the Royal Children's Hospital.
+The aim of the guideline is to outline the principles of management for infants requiring ETT suction for clinicians on the Neonatal Intensive Care Unit (NICU) - Butterfly Ward, at the Royal Children's Hospital.

 ETT suction should be attended based on a clinical assessment of the infant.
 It does not need to be attended "routinely" as the inspired gas is warmed and humidified (therefore preventing secretions from drying and occluding the airway).